Jens Hajslund

 Jens Madsen Hajslund (29 May 1877 – 28 August 1964) was a Danish sport shooter who competed in the 1912 Summer Olympics.

-In 1912 he won the bronze medal as member of the Danish team in the team free rifle competition.
+In 1912, he won the bronze medal as a member of the Danish team in the team free rifle competition.
 In the team military rifle event he finished eighth.
 He also participated in the 300 metre free rifle, three positions but did not finish the contest.